 Cigarette distributors have been fighting a losing battle with the FDA for almost 60 years; with the FDA running out of new restrictions to put on cigarettes, cigar companies and enthusiasts alike are beginning to feel the heat from this government agency as well.

 How do the recent FDA rulings affect you, as consumers of premium handmade cigars?

 In July 2016, the Cigar Association of America, the International Premium Cigar and Pipe Retailers Association (IPCPR), and Cigar Rights of America joined together to fight back, by filing a lawsuit against the FDA’s most recent ruling on premium handmade imported cigars.
 These groups, representing cigar smokers, distributors, and aficionados around the country, are calling the district court of Washington, D.C. to declare an injunction to put an end to this severe ruling - as it violates numerous federal statutes and the federal rulemaking process itself.
-You can read a full copy of the filing and its nine counts against the FDA here.

 New Developments as of 2017